januzgi/4chan-thread-scraper/README.md

 [> Built on the base of 4Chan Thread Scraper <](https://github.com/cipherbeta/4chan-scraper)

 >A simple but easy to use and tweak thread scraper.
-Uses Nightmare to parse threads, and cheerio to help out with object generation.
-Outputs a JSON file for you to use with other endeavors.
+Uses axios for getting content and cheerio to parse the HTML.

 # How It Works